Garden Landscaping Cost

 Condition of Garden

-Not only that but if the garden has suffered plenty of deterioration, naturally, there’ll be more waste to remove at the end of the work.
+Not only that, but if the garden is in a poor condition to start with (e.g., overgrown trees, shrubs, and other plants), there’ll be more waste to remove at the end of the project, increasing your overall costs.

 Ease of Access

-All in all, though, the easier it is to access your garden and the areas of the garden in which the landscaping is taking place, the faster the job will take and the cheaper it will be.
+The easier it is to access your garden, the faster the job will be, and the cheaper it will be.

 Location of Property

-As for where you live, labour prices tend to be higher in the southeast of England and London in particular but lower in regions such as Scotland, Northern Ireland, and the north of England.
+Labour prices tend to be higher in the southeast of England and London in particular, but lower in regions such as Scotland, Northern Ireland, and the north of England.

 What's Involved in Garden Landscaping?

-First and foremost, you’ll need to decide what type of landscaping work you’d like to pay for.
+Before you begin anything, you’ll need to decide what type of landscaping work you want.

 Preparation

-On the day of the work, the first step involves preparing the garden or/and setting up any necessary supplies and equipment.
+Then, on the day of the work, the landscaper will begin to prepare the garden and set up any necessary supplies and equipment.

 Landscaping

-This step of the work may be broken up into several phases (i.e. cut the decking boards, assemble the sub-frame, lay the boards out, add the solid composite deck boards).
+This step of the work may be broken up into several phases (e.g., cut the decking boards, assemble the subframe, lay the boards out, add the solid composite deck boards, depending on your exact project).

 Waste Removal and Wrapping Up

-Once the work is complete, any wastage will be disposed of, and the area will be tidied up before the work concludes.
+Once the work is complete, any waste will be disposed of, and the area will be tidied up before work concludes.

 Can I Landscape a Garden Myself?

-For example, with sharp or heavy tools/equipment, there is always a risk of injury, and the same applies to carrying or dealing with heavy loads.
+For example, with heavy tools and equipment, there is always a risk of injury, and the same applies to carrying or dealing with heavy loads.

 I want to landscape the garden of my rented home without making permanent changes.
 What can I do to make the lawn and borders look less boring?